zjcz/pension_compare/README.md

 ## Database Security

-The database is encrypted by Drift using the sqlcipher_flutter_libs packaged, as document [here](https://drift.simonbinder.eu/docs/platforms/encryption/#encrypted-version-of-a-nativedatabase).
+The database is encrypted by Drift using the sqlcipher_flutter_libs packaged, as documented [here](https://drift.simonbinder.eu/docs/platforms/encryption/#encrypted-version-of-a-nativedatabase).

-The password for the database is entered by the user in for form of a passcode, which is then encrypted using the [Crypt](https://pub.dev/packages/crypt) package.
+The password for the database is entered by the user in the form of a passcode, which is then encrypted using the [Crypt](https://pub.dev/packages/crypt) package.
 The hash of this is used as the password for the database.
 See also [SqlCipher Documentation](https://www.zetetic.net/sqlcipher/sqlcipher-api/#Changing_Key).

 ## Dev Notes